timothyrusso/fabrikam-global-webapp-frontend/README.md

 # Fabrikam Global

-Fabrikam Global is a full-stack web application built with React.js, TypeScript, Redux, Chakra UI, React Hook Form, Node.js, Express.js, and Microsoft SQL.
+Fabrikam Global is a full-stack web application built with React.js, TypeScript, Redux, Chakra UI, React Hook Form, Node.js, Express.js, and PostgreSQL.
 The application allows you to add, modify, and remove users through a simple UI.

 ## How to run it locally